hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 6 2 0 3 3 1 4 1 4
-Weapons/Armour: None.
-Giant Rats never use any armour or weapons.
+Weapons/Armor: None.
+Giant Rats never use any armor or weapons.
 Pack Size: You mar recruit as many Giant Rats as you wish.
 For each Giant Rat beyond the first two, each model counts